 - Policy proposal

 - Unofficial GW transcript (issued by the Student Services Hub; no web-based transcripts please)

 - Three (3) letters of recommendation

 To be considered for nomination, a complete application must have been submitted to the Center for Undergraduate Fellowships and Research through its application portal by November 15.

-Applications from the selected GW nominees are due at the Truman Scholarship Foundation by February 4, 2019.
+Applications from the selected GW nominees are due at the Truman Scholarship Foundation in early February.